 Double Chocolate Muffins

-For chocolate lovers, add dark chocolate chips to the classic muffin recipe for an extra chocolatey punch.
+If you love choc add dark chocolate chips or chunks to the batter for an extra punch.

 Gluten-Free Chocolate Muffins

-Replace all-purpose flour with almond or coconut flour to create a gluten-free version that still offers rich flavor.
+Swap all-purpose flour with almond or coconut flour to make them gluten free, they still taste rich.

 Vegan Chocolate Muffins